sosh-ly/What-Do-You-Call-a-Stupid-British-Person-Who-Stages-Your-Changes/README.md

 READ ME:

 Git:
-Two options for creating the repository, if no parameters given, name will be ".aGit", otherwise name will be as specified when made.
+Two options for creating the repository, if no path given, or if invalid path, git will be created in current folder.
-File.separator is used for paths in order to ensure code works on multiple operating systems, same with naming and hiding folder.
+File.separator is used for paths in order to ensure code works on multiple operating systems

 GitTester:
 Method to verify if all required repo files were initialized (.repoExists)